top of page

 Main Strengths

-• 8K@60Hz and 4K@120Hz video pass-through — no visual compromise
+• 8K@60Hz and 4K@120Hz video pass-through.
+No visual compromise

 Main Limitations